 We then took a short walk from Paycocke’s House, crossing the bridge at River Blackwater to our next historic stop, one of Europe’s oldest timber framed buildings, Grange Barn.

 The Grade I listed barn was built by Cistercians in the 13th century to serve Coggeshall Abbey, from the 1960’s it was left derelict till it was compulsorily purchased in 1982 by Braintree District Council.
 This paved the way for restoration works which were completed in 1985.
 It was later handed to the National Trust in 1989.
 Grange Barn today is impressive and surprisingly can hold up to 250 people making it a popular choice for local couples who enjoy a dramatic, medieval cathedral style venue for their wedding.

 If you you would like to leave a comment please click on the link below.
-Go to the bottom of the About page the comment form will be there:
+At the foot of the About page the comment form is there: